 Enriched organic manures and liquid foliar feeders significantly varied on nutrient uptake viz., nitrogen, phosphorus and potassium by chickpea at harvest and their interaction effect was non-significant in the pooled mean.
 (Fig .2).
 With respect to different enriched organic manures application, at harvest nitrogen, phosphorous and potassium uptake was higher with enriched poultry manure with silica (M2) followed by enriched vermicompost with silica (M3).This might be due to poultry manure provides a quick-release source of essential nutrients, while added silica improves the soil’s physical and biological environment.
 Silica stabilizes soil aggregates, enhances water retention, and increases cation exchange capacity, which reduces nutrient losses and keeps N, P, and K readily available in the rhizosphere.
 It also promotes stronger, more efficient root systems and stimulates microbial activity responsible for nutrient mineralization.
 As a result, both nutrient availability and root uptake efficiency increase, leading to greater absorption of N, P, and K by the crop.
 The results obtained in this study were in line with the findings of Kuotsu and Singh (2021), Agrawal et al. (2016) and Pareek and Yadav (2011).
 Higher N, P, and K uptake with silica-enriched vermicompost is due to improved soil structure, enhanced microbial activity, and root growth, which increase nutrient availability and absorption efficiency.
 The lowest nutrient uptake was resulted with enriched farmyard manure with silica (M1) and control treatment (M4), which was significantly lower than rest of the organic manures application at harvest in the pooled mean.
 This might be owed to slow nutrient release from FYM and absence of external nutrient supply in control, limiting nutrient availability to the crop.

 With regards to different liquid foliar feeders, at harvest higher nitrogen, phosphorous and potassium uptake was observed with foliar application of panchagavya @ 3 % at 35 and 55 DAS (F3) which is statistically at par with foliar application of compost tea @ 5% at 35 and 55 DAS (F4).
 Higher N, P and K uptake in chickpea with foliar panchagavya occurs because its readily available nutrients, enzymes and growth-promoting compounds are quickly absorbed through the leaves, bypassing soil fixation losses.
 Panchagavya also enhances root growth and microbial activity, improving nutrient mobilization and overall uptake efficiency.
 Foliar application of compost tea enhanced N, P, and K uptake due to direct leaf absorption of soluble nutrients, stimulation of root growth by bioactive compounds, and improved nutrient mobilization and physiological efficiency.
-These results are conformity with the Amipara et al. (2023), Gowthamchand et al. (2019) and Bhargavi, (2017b).
+These results are conformity with the Amipara et al. (2023), Gowthamch and et al. (2019) and Bhargavi, (2017b).
 The next best treatment in recording higher nutrient uptake was with foliar application of jeevamrith @ 3 % at 35 and 55 DAS (F2).
 This might be due to direct nutrient availability, stimulation of beneficial microbes, improved photosynthetic efficiency, and enhanced root growth, which collectively increased nutrient absorption and translocation.
 Significantly, lower nutrient uptake was recorded with control treatment (F1) in the pooled mean.

 Fig. 2.
-Nutrient uptake (kg ha-1) of Chickpea at harvest as influenced by enriched organic manures and foliar feeders (Pooled data)
+Nutrient uptake (kg ha-1) of Chickpeaat harvest as influenced by enriched organic manures and foliar feeders (Pooled data)

 CONCLUSION